Thinkit-lab/alx-system_engineering-devops/0x00-shell_basics/README.md

-6-firstdirectory creates a new directory in /tmp directory
+7-movethatfile moves betty from /temp to a new direectory